can this roomba go from wood floors onto a .5 inch thick area rug?

 How to Remove Dents from Area Rugs

-Whether you're moving into a new home or rearranging a room, you may have noticed dents in the carpet and area rugs from past furniture placement.
-Luckily, these dents are a minor nuisance that can easily be fixed so your flooring can look brand new.
+Whether you're moving into a new home or rearranging a room, you may have noticed dents in your area rugs from past furniture placement.
+Luckily, these dents are a minor nuisance that can easily be fixed, so with just a little work, your rugs can look brand new.
 If vacuuming repeatedly won't cut it, try these tricks.

 Tips on Floor Care